Collapsible content

 Kitty has a deep-seated academic interest in Psychology and takes a Psychology-informed approach to her coaching practice.
 She is a member of the British Psychological Society and abides by the BPS Code of Ethics and Conduct.

-Alongside other coaching methods, Kitty is trained extensively in Cognitive Behavioural Coaching (CBC), and engages in regular Continuous Professional Development (CPD) through the Centre for Coaching and other accredited providers.
-She is a member of the International Society of Coaching Psychology (ISCP) and the Association for Coaching (AC).
+Alongside other coaching methods, Kitty specialises in Cognitive Behavioural Coaching (CBC), and engages in regular Continuous Professional Development (CPD) through the Centre for Coaching and other accredited providers.
+She is a member of the International Society of Coaching Psychology (ISCP) and the Association for Coaching (AC) and has recently become a Fellow of the Coaching Psychology Network.

 Kitty has been a classroom teacher, Head of Department, Tutor, and Assistant Boarding Houseparent and has supported students and colleagues in boarding and day schools in the UK, Hong Kong and Japan.

-As well as her teaching and coaching experience, Kitty volunteers on a weekly basis for a leading UK-based mental health charity to provide one-to-one support to individuals in crisis, coaching them from their distress to a state of calm.
+As well as her teaching and coaching experience, Kitty has previous experience of working in the recruitment industry and currently volunteers on a weekly basis for a leading UK-based mental health charity to provide one-to-one support to individuals in crisis, coaching them from their distress to a state of calm.

 • Coaching